Fast Rate Information-theoretic Bounds on Generalization Errors: Novel Fast Rate Results

 \begin{theorem}[Fast Rate with $(\eta, c)$-central condition] Suppose Assumption~\ref{assump:eta_c_r} is satisfied, then it holds that:

 Furthermore, the excess risk is bounded by,

 \end{theorem}

 The proof of this result is given in Appendix \ref{proof:thm_eta-c}.
-Such a bound has a similar form with \cite[Eq.~(3)]{grunwald2021pac}, which consists of the empirical excess risk and mutual information terms, and the first term is non-positive for some algorithms such as ERM.
-Notice that different from the bound in Theorem~\ref{thm:sub-Gaussianv2}, the bound in Theorem~\ref{thm:eta-c} contains constants $c$ and $\eta$ that do not depend on the sample size $n$ (as we will verify for several examples later in the paper.)
+Such a bound retrieves a similar form with \cite[Eq.~(3)]{grunwald2021pac}, which consists of the empirical excess risk and mutual information terms.
+For some algorithms, such as ERM, the first term is non-positive, allowing the bound to be tightened and expressed solely in terms of mutual information to achieve fast rates.
+Notice that different from the bound in Theorem~\ref{thm:sub-Gaussianv2}, the bound in Theorem~\ref{thm:eta-c} contains constants $c$ and $\eta$ that in general do not depend on the sample size $n$ (as we will verify for several examples later in the paper.)
 Therefore, this bound has the nice property that the convergence rate is solely determined by the mutual information term $I(W; Z_i)$.

 In the following, we analytically examine our bounds in Gaussian mean estimation, and we also empirically verify our bounds with a logistic regression problem in Appendix~\ref{sec:logistic}. \begin{example} We can verify that the $(\eta, c)$-central condition is satisfied for the quadratic Gaussian mean estimation problem.
 It can be checked that for $n > \max\left\{\frac{(4\eta^2\sigma^4_N-\eta\sigma^2_N)(2\eta^2\sigma^4_N-\eta\sigma^2_N)}{\eta^2\sigma^4_N}, 4\eta^2\sigma_N^4 - 2 \eta\sigma_N^2\right\} $, it holds that